 While Steele's tweets mostly consisted of serious NASCAR musings and analysis, it was pretty hard to consider it as a legitimate account.
 For one, the account name is "Drunken Brian France."
 On top of that, the account description reads, "The quintessential drunk & oxyfied idiot destroying what my family spent 60+ years building in NASCAR.
 You can't be this stupid sober (Parody)."

 A little harsh, sure.
 But, illegal?
 Well, considering the account no longer exists, we assume that some sort of deal was made.

 On August 5, 2018, Brian France was arrested in New York for DWI and oxycodone possession.
 He had a blood alcohol level of .019 at the time of his arrest.
-After the arrest, he took a leave of absence, though Brian's uncle, Jim France, took over as NASCAR CEO soon after.
+After the arrest, he took a leave of absence, during which time Brian's uncle, Jim France, stepped in as the interim head of NASCAR.
+Brian's leave of absence officially ended in February 2019, and Jim permanently took over as CEO and chairman of NASCAR.

 In June 2019, France pleaded guilty to a misdemeanor and was ordered to complete 100 hours of community service and undergo alcohol counseling.
 France made his first public appearance at a NASCAR race since his arrest at the 2020 Daytona 500, when he was spotted getting off of Air Force One with Donald Trump Jr.

 France was a third-generation NASCAR executive, following in the footsteps of his father, Bill France Jr., and his grandfather, NASCAR founder Bill France Sr. During Brian France's tenure as Chairman and CEO (2003-2018), NASCAR introduced the "Car of Tomorrow" and a playoff system that replaced the season-long points format.
 Today, France is the founder and CEO of France of Silver Falcon Capital, Inc., a private investment firm based in Charlotte, North Carolina.